seloufian/Basic-Data-Miner/README.md

     - Parameter specification: *number of clusters* and (only for *CLARANS*) *local minima* and *max neighbors*.
     - Display of the results: The *absolute error* and for each cluster, its medoid and instances.

-  - Display of algorithms execution time.
+  - Display algorithms execution time.

 ## About

-This project is free of rights.
+This project is rights-free.
 The main references consulted for its realization are:

 - Data mining: concepts and techniques / Jiawei Han, Micheline Kamber, Jian Pei. – 3rd ed.
 - Raymond T. Ng and Jiawei Han - CLARANS: A Method for Clustering Objects for Spatial Data Mining (2002).